friend1ws/pmsignature/README.md

 ### Visualing the mutation signatures and memberships

-To visualize the mutation signatures by typing:
+To visualize the mutation signatures by typing (see also ?visPMSignature):
 ```
 visPMSignature(Param, 1)
 visPMSignature(Param, 2)
 visPMSignature(Param, 3)
 ```

-To obtain the value of estimated mutation signatures:
+To obtain the value of estimated mutation signatures (see also ?getSignatureValue):
 ```
 getSignatureValue(Param, 1)
 getSignatureValue(Param, 2)